 Calabria’s still, surprisingly, not on the map yet for foreign travellers, although it’s hugely popular with Italian holidaymakers over summer.
 If you’re keen to find out why, follow one of a handful of Calabria itineraries – all tried and tested.

-Calabria Itineraries – How to Explore this Undiscovered Italian Region
+Calabria Itineraries – How to Explore Italy’s Most Undiscovered Region

-If you’re lucky enough to live in Europe and be able to take advantage of the cheap airfares offered by low cost airlines then a long weekend is enough to give you a taste of this under-appreciated region.
+If you’re lucky enough to live in Europe and be able to take advantage of the cheap airfares offered by low cost airlines then a weekend in Calabria will give you a taste of this under-appreciated region.
+If you can manage a couple of extra days, a four-day long weekend is even better.

 Base yourself in either of the two towns and do a day-trip to the other, visiting Vibo Valentia’s historic centre and experiencing its lively passegiatta one evening.
 Spend a day in Reggio Calabria taking in the treasures of the Museo Nazionale in the morning, then do a road trip through the Aspromonte National Park to enjoy the fresh air and breathtaking landscapes.